Loss of Consortium: What is It and How to Prove It?

 After being involved in an accident, most people focus on the physical injuries sustained and the financial losses incurred.
 However, other damages can result from an accident that may not be immediately apparent.
 One of these is the loss of consortium.

 It is defined as the loss of intimacy, affection, and companionship with one’s spouse or partner following an accident.
-It is significant non-economic damage that should be considered when calculating the damages after an accident.
+It is a significant non-economic damage that should be considered when calculating the damages after an accident.

 Today, we will discuss the loss of consortium in detail.